The below short story originally appeared in American Crime Magazine.

 “Now Ole Joe was in the army in World War II, and he thought he saw everything,” Bob explained.
 “But when Dummy Number One grabbed the shy man's jacket, Ole Joe saw a blur of arms and as swift as you can imagine, Dummy Number One was on the floor screaming about his broken arm.”

-Bob said the shy man also dropped Dummy Number Two to the floor as the rest of the pack charged him.
+Bob said the shy man also dropped Dummy Number Two to the floor as the rest of the pack got up and charged him.

 “It was all so quick that most of the bad boys didn't know what hit them,” Bob said.
 “But they was all on the floor with broken bones or just plain knocked out."

 The shy man then said to Ole Joe, “Didn't I tell you to call the police?